skills/publish-docker-images/.github/steps/1-step.md

-## Step 1: Basic Docker Authentication and Push
+## Step 1: First interaction with GitHub Packages

-### 📖 Theory: Authentication and Basic Commands
+### 📖 Theory: About GitHub Packages

 GitHub Container Registry (GHCR) provides a secure way to store and distribute Docker images directly within your GitHub repository ecosystem.
 To publish images to GHCR, you need to authenticate using the `docker/login-action`, which securely handles credentials using GitHub's built-in `GITHUB_TOKEN`.